nim-lang/Nim/doc/manual.md

 ------------

-The `byref` pragma can be applied to an object or tuple type and instructs the compiler to pass the type by reference (hidden pointer) to procs.
+The `byref` pragma can be applied to an object or tuple type and instructs the compiler to pass the type by reference (hidden pointer) to procedures.

 Varargs pragma
 --------------
 The `varargs` pragma can be applied to procedures only (and procedure types).
-It tells Nim that the proc can take a variable number of parameters after the last specified parameter.
+It tells Nim that the procedure can take a variable number of parameters after the last specified parameter.
 Nim string values will be converted to C strings automatically: